Identification friend or foe: IFF Mark IV and V

 The United States Naval Research Laboratory had been working on their own IFF system since before the war.
 It used a single interrogation frequency, like the Mark III, but differed in that it used a separate responder frequency.
 Responding on a different frequency has several practical advantages, most notably that the response from one IFF cannot trigger another IFF on another aircraft.
 But it requires a complete transmitter for the responder side of the circuitry, in contrast to the greatly simplified regenerative system used in the British designs.
 This technique is now known as a cross-band transponder.

 When the Mark II was revealed in 1941 during the Tizard Mission, it was decided to use it and take the time to further improve their experimental system.
 The result was what became IFF Mark IV.
 The main difference between this and earlier models is that it worked on higher frequencies, around 600 MHz, which allowed much smaller antennas.
 However, this also turned out to be close to the frequencies used by the German Würzburg radar and there were concerns that it would be triggered by that radar and the transponder responses would be picked on its radar display.
 This would immediately reveal the IFF's operational frequencies.

 This led to a US–British effort to make a further improved model, the Mark V, also known as the United Nations Beacon or UNB.
 This moved to still higher frequencies around 1 GHz but operational testing was not complete when the war ended.
 By the time testing was finished in 1948, the much improved Mark X was beginning its testing and Mark V was abandoned.

-By 1943, Donald Barchok filed a patent for a radar system using the abbreviation IFF in his text with only parenthetic explanation, indicating that this acronym had become an accepted term.
 In 1945, Emile Labin and Edwin Turner filed patents for radar IFF systems where the outgoing radar signal and the transponder's reply signal could each be independently programmed with a binary codes by setting arrays of toggle switches; this allowed the IFF code to be varied from day to day or even hour to hour.